-Activities and Classes
+Activities and Classes for Little Ones

 One of the main reasons many parents go to activities is the chance for you and your children to socialise with other local parents and children.
 It's never too early to start!

-And check out our guide of 10 Free (or nearly free) things to do!
+Check out our guide of 10 Free (or nearly free) things to do!

-Antenatal and postnatal classes
+Antenatal and Postnatal classes

 Before your baby even arrives there are a huge choice of classes and courses to help your physical and emotional well-being during pregnancy.

-To keep active you could try aquanatal classes or pregnancy yoga.
+To keep active you could try aqua natal classes or pregnancy yoga.
 To help understand the changes to your body during pregnancy and get all the facts about labour and breastfeeding you can contact your health nurse or local Community Health.
 Plus, there are now courses you can attend that focus on the emotional journey to parenthood.

 Suitable from birth, baby massage gives your baby the most precious start in life.
 Regular massage with your baby has been proven to help with a host of infant issues such as colic and sleep, as well as helping your baby's developing body systems to thrive.
 Infant massage is also wonderful for parents to bond and communicate with their babies even from the early days.
 Baby massage can be taught individually or in groups, which means it is also a lovely way to meet other parents with their babies and make life-long friendships.